 President, A Call to the Bar

-Steve Harvey is the attorney owner of Steve Harvey Law LLC, a litigation and trial law firm in Philadelphia that serves clients locally and nationally.
+Steve Harvey is the attorney-owner of Steve Harvey Law LLC, a litigation and trial law firm in Philadelphia that serves clients locally and nationally.
 In 2014, he founded A Call to the Bar: Lawyers for Common Sense on Climate Change, a nonpartisan, nonprofit group of lawyers, law professors, law students, and citizens dedicated to using the law to secure the rights of all people to a healthy and sustainable planet Earth.

 In 2005, Steve served as co-lead counsel for the plaintiffs in the landmark “intelligent design” case of Kitzmiller v.
 Dover Area School District, 400 F. Supp.
 2d 707 (M.D.
 Pa.
 2005).
 Steve and his colleagues successfully represented eleven parents of children in the school district who challenged a school district policy that included intelligent design as an alternative to evolution in the high school science curriculum as a violation of the First Amendment.
 The case generated considerable media attention and became the subject of several books as well as a NOVA special in which Steve is prominently featured entitled “Judgment Day: Intelligent Design on Trial.”

+Steve has lectured and published on numerous legal topics, including science and the law and climate change law.
 Steve wrote an amici curiae brief in the D.C.
 Circuit in support of the Clean Power Plan on behalf of numerous sustainable business organizations.
 He is the author of Climate Change: Time to Act, published in The Philadelphia Lawyer (Winter 2015) and Why Every Lawyer Should Care About Climate Change, published in the Pennsylvania Bar Association Environmental and Energy Section Newsletter (October 2015).